Great Tibet Tour Logo GREAT TIBET TOUR ®

 In 1042, the renowned Indian Buddhist monk Atiśa was invited to propagate Buddhism in the Ngari, turning Ngari into a center for the revival of Buddhism.

 In the middle of the 17th century, the Guge Kingdom was overthrown due to internal turmoil and Ladakhi invasions.
 The king's brother, a staunch Buddhist, invited Ladakhi forces to attack the palace of Tsaparang because of anti-Buddhist movement.
-After the fall of Guge, it became part of Ladakh (todays’s Kashmir) for a period before being reclaimed by the Tibetan local government headed by the Dalai Lama.
+After the fall of Guge, it became part of Ladakh (today’s Kashmir) for a period before being reclaimed by the Tibetan local government headed by the Dalai Lama.

 The massacres and plunder caused by the war were not sufficient to destroy the Guge civilization of about 100,000 people.
 The sudden disappearance of the Guge Kingdom overnight has become a mystery in the world.